arkency/posts/posts/2014-05-08-mastering-rails-validations-objectify.md

 ## What next?

-That was a breif introduction to the more object oriend aspects of rails validations.
+That was a brief introduction to the more object oriented aspects of rails validations.
 Subscribe to our newsletter below if you don't want to miss our next blogpost that are going to be about problems with refactoring in rails, active record aggregates, another part on validations problems and service